 Grange and Waterloo in Ethekwini Metro is supplied from separate pumps housed at the Hazelmere WTP.
-These pumps are planned to be upgraded to each supply 50 M l /day.
+These pumps are planned to be upgraded to each supply 25 $M\ell/day$ .

 uMshwathi Phase 6 (Section 12.5.2 (a)) will supply water into the Southern Ndwedwe region via Bruyns Hill Reservoir.
+Supply will terminate at Cameni Reservoir in southern Ndwedwe.
+A take-off before Cameni Reservoir will supply eThekwini's communities to the north of Inanda Dam.